Code Toolkit: Python, Spring 2026: Schedule

 -

-Please note: there is another reading to
+There is also another reading to prepare for discussion

-prepare for discussion in class next week.
+in class next week.
 See below.
-As
+As with this week, the

-with this week, the text for next week is related to one
+text for next week is related to one of the two midterm

-of the two midterm options, and so I hope will help you
+options, and so I hope will help you think about your

-think about your plan for that.
+plan for that.

 -